Is Shiga Kogen-Yakebitaiyama snowsure?

 | April | 12 cm | 2.1 days |

-The average snowfall forecast during week 2 of May for Shiga Kogen-Yakebitaiyama is 2 cm.
-There are typically 0.6 snowy days during this week.
-Shiga Kogen Yakebitaiyama prevailing weather and snow conditions during the second week of May at the middle elevation of the ski area at 1779m, based on historical averages over the last 18 years: At this time of year the normal freezing level (3099m) is well above the middle elevation of Shiga Kogen Yakebitaiyama.
-A day with snowfall occurs on average every second year during the second week of May but in an average year there are two or three days during this particular week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 4cm.
-Temperatures averaging above freezing both night and day in Shiga Kogen Yakebitaiyama during week two of May with average maximum temperature 7.8°C and minimum temperature 6.1°C at the middle elevation.
-Expect the sun to come out on two or three days per week.
-Generally light winds (average 15km/h).
+The average snowfall forecast during week 4 of June for Shiga Kogen-Yakebitaiyama is 0 cm.
+There are typically 0.0 snowy days during this week.
+Shiga Kogen Yakebitaiyama expected weather and snow conditions during the last week of June at the middle elevation of the ski area at 1779m, based on historical averages over the last 18 years: At this time of year the normal freezing level (4277m) is far above the middle elevation of Shiga Kogen Yakebitaiyama. is extemely unlikely in Shiga Kogen Yakebitaiyama at the end of June whereas rain is common.
+Expect to get rained on during 4 or 5 days at this time of year.
+Typical temperatures are well above freezing both night and day at the middle elevation in Shiga Kogen Yakebitaiyama during week four of June with the average afternoon temperature 14.1°C and the minimum temperature 12.7°C. On average, only one or two days with sunshine per week.
+Generally light winds (average 10km/h).

 Snow History: Compare Resorts